Specialty groups of World Physiotherapy

 Pelvic and women's health

-The mission of the International Organization of Physiotherapists in Pelvic and Women's Health (IOPPWH) is to improve health care internationally through facilitation and promotion of best-practice women's health physiotherapy.
+The vision of the International Organization of Physiotherapists in Pelvic and Women's Health (IOPPWH) is to provide an international support network for member countries/territories of World Physiotherapy to improve health and wellbeing in pelvic and women’s health.

 Private practice